Skip to content

 Scheduler⚓︎

 Py4web has several workers.
-The number of workers is determined by the value of WORKERS_POOL given in docker/.env.default file, and can be overridden in a specific .env file.
-The jobs are then sent to the workers using Redis, then the workers run the jobs independently, and store the results in database.
-Workers status can be monitored using Flower.
+The number of workers is determined by the value of WORKERS_POOL given in the docker/.env.default file, and can be overridden in a specific .env file.
+The jobs are sent to the workers using Redis.
+The workers then run the jobs independently and store the results in the database.
+Workers' status can be monitored using Flower.

 There are now two workers queues working in parallel: